ElinGrahn/Elins-Bar/README.md

 ### Code validation

-No errors were found when using the w3c validator ang (Jigsaw) validator.
+No errors were found when using the w3c validator and (Jigsaw) validator.

 ### Fixed bugs

 Quite some issues with the flip-cards, in particular the placement of them as well as having the text fit within the cards.

 For the text I only resolved it by shortening the text but I would assume that I also could've made the gap between each line of text smaller.
 I didn't want the cards to look to muddy though so I just cut down the text.
 I fixed the placement issue by seperating the cards into two groups with three in each and put display: inline-block; to have them show up in two rows.